IIIF/website/source/community/index.md

 There are lots of ways to get involved and join the conversation!

 ## Community and Technical Specification Groups
 IIIF Groups meet regularly to discuss various contexts of IIIF usage for a particular idea or initiative.
-View a full list of active and completed croups along with their charters, chairs, and meeting times [on the Groups page]({{ site.root_url | absolute_url }}/community/groups).
+View a full list of active and completed croups along with their charters, chairs, and meeting times [on the Groups page][groups].

 All our work is guided by our [Code of Conduct]({{ site.root_url | absolute_url }}/event/conduct/).